zbwright/StreamHub-Android-SDK/README.md

 2. Select the **'+'** button on the top left corner of window

-3. Select "Import Existing Project"
+3. Select "Import Existing Module"

 4. Browse and select StreamHub-Android-SDK
  * Android Studio may request to convert the SDK to gradle version; if this occurs, select next and finish